Over 20+ years experience with Vaillant Boilers

 Common causes: Small leak in system, recently bled radiators, pressure relief valve discharge, expansion vessel needs recharging.

-What to try: Top up pressure using the filling loop (see below).
+What to try: Top up pressure using the filling loop.
 If pressure drops again within days, there may be a leak.
 Read our pressure guide for step by step instructions.

 If you are not comfortable using the filling loop, stop and call a Gas Safe engineer.